XiaoFeng Wang (computer scientist): 2025 firing from university and investigation by FBI

-The search warrants were initially sealed, until a motion by Riana Pfefferkorn, a researcher at the Stanford University Institute for Human-Centered AI, asked the court to unseal them.
+The search warrants were initially sealed, and Riana Pfefferkorn, a researcher at the Stanford University Institute for Human-Centered AI, filed a motion asking the court to unseal them.
 The acting U.S. attorney of the Southern District of Indiana, John E. Childress, filed a response on April 17, arguing for continued secrecy.
 Wang's union representative had communicated with him as early as March 28, 2025, and a defense lawyer was present at his home during the search.
 On April 2, 2025, a defense attorney made a statement on his behalf, saying that neither Wang nor his spouse had been arrested or charged with a crime.
 On May 13, 2025, a judge ordered the U.S. Attorney to "show cause" for keeping the warrants sealed and to propose a redacted version of the warrant materials by May 27.
 Wang and his wife joined in requesting the unsealing of the search warrants on June 2.
-US District Court judge Tanya Walton Pratt unsealed part of the warrants in early October 2025, revealing that the investigation claimed to be looking for evidence of research funding fraud by Wang, which did not explain either his or his wife's abrupt firing.

 On March 31, 2025, the Bloomington chapter of the American Association of University Professors sent a letter to IU saying that the university administration had fired Wang without due process and against the codified university policy and that he should be reinstated to the faculty.
 Later reports indicated that he was planning to leave IU to accept a position at a university in Singapore in June 2025 and had requested a leave of absence from the university in early March.
 The university had responded by putting him on administrative leave and locking him out of his office and laptop and disabling his email account before dismissing him by email a couple of weeks later.
 His union representative said that Wang's notification that he would be accepting a new position would not be a valid reason to fire him without allowing him to complete the current academic year as an IU faculty member.
 He also said the university's policy prohibits firing a tenured professor by email or without cause and requires at least a 10-day notice and the opportunity for a hearing.
 In cases without a finding of serious personal misconduct, the policy prescribes a one-year notice in writing before termination.